 (m) Your business is a loan packager which earns more than one-third of its gross annual revenue from packaging SBA loans;

-(n) Your business' principal activity is teaching, instructing, counseling, or indoctrinating religion or religious beliefs, whether in a religious or secular setting; or
+(n) Your business' principal activity is teaching, instructing, counseling, or indoctrinating religion or religious Start Printed Page 38531beliefs, whether in a religious or secular setting; or

 (o) Your business' principal activity is political or lobbying activities.